KauanAg-devs/gmailandLinkedin-bot/README.md

 The fresh version is always here: https://github.com/nakigoe/linkedin-bot
 <br> Please write if You would like programming lessons: nakigoetenshi@gmail.com
 <br> $60 per hour

-⭐ Add stars to all my repositories on GitHub: https://github.com/nakigoe

-💲💲 Donate to the student to fund a study abroad and a new laptop: https://nakigoe.org/en/donate

 <h2 style="margin: 0 auto" align="center">Put stars on GitHub and share!!!</h2>
 <br>